Peacock Blog M.I.A.

 How Cary Elwes Prepared to Play a Private Investigator in Peacock's M.I.A.

-The iconic actor did some old-fashioned research to prepare for his role in the new Peacock original thriller.
+Cary Elwes did some old-fashioned research to help shape his role in the new Peacock crime drama show, M.I.A.

 Kincaid looking while outside surrounded by flowers and palm trees in M.I.A.
 Season 1 Episode 2.